percona/pxc-docs/docs/howtos/crash-recovery.md

     For this reason, it is recommended to stop writes to the cluster *before* its full shutdown, so that all nodes can stop at the same position.
 See also [`pc.recovery`](../wsrep-provider-index.md#pc.recovery).

-## Scenario: One node disappears from the cluster
+## Scenario 4: One node disappears from the cluster

 This is the case when one node becomes unavailable due to power outage, hardware failure, kernel panic, mysqld crash, **kill -9** on mysqld pid, etc.